Words by Dalene Heck / Photography by Pete Heck

 And so to visit Bordeaux seemed preposterous, blasphemous even.
-For if there is one thing that Bordeaux is famous worldwide for, it’s their lovely fermented grapes.
+It’s a “must stop” on a south of France road trip and one thing that Bordeaux is famous worldwide for is their lovely fermented grapes.
 But on our three day visit, I didn’t even sniff a sample.

 Was I a waste of space?
 Did I fail as a traveler and explorer by forgoing this renowned cultural experience?
 I can see how some may say that.